rgambord/c99-doc/doc/sections/7/1/3/index.rst

 .. _9899_7.1.3p2:

+.. container:: snum

+   :ref:`2 <9899_7.1.3p2>`

-:ref:`2 <9899_7.1.3p2>` No other identifiers are reserved.
+No other identifiers are reserved.
 If the program declares or defines an identifier in a context in which it is reserved (other than as allowed by :ref:`7.1.4 <9899_7.1.4>`), or defines a reserved identifier as a macro name, the behavior is undefined.

 .. _9899_7.1.3p3:

+.. container:: snum

+   :ref:`3 <9899_7.1.3p3>`

-:ref:`3 <9899_7.1.3p3>` If the program removes (with #undef) any macro definition of an identifier in the first group listed above, the behavior is undefined.
+If the program removes (with `#undef`) any macro definition of an identifier in the first group listed above, the behavior is undefined.